ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/heart_failure/index.rst

      - Sources
      - Description
      - Notes
-   * - prevalence_c498
+   * - prevalence_m2412
      - como
-     - Prevalence of HHD
+     - Prevalence of HF
      - All HF-related sequelae
    * - incidence_m2412
      - como
      - Incidence of overall HF
      -
-   * - propHF_RESID
-     - CVD team
-     - Proportion of HF that is due to the residual category
-     - Proportion file in /share/scratch
    * - population
      - demography
      - Mid-year population for given age/sex/year/location
      -
-   * - sequelae_RESID
-     - gbd_mapping
-     - List of HF sequelae for all etiologies other than IHD, COPD, and HHD
-     -
-   * - prevalence_s{`sid`}
+   * - prevalence_rei{`rei_id`}
      - como
-     - Prevalence of sequela with id `sid`
+     - Prevalence of `rei_ids`: 379, 217, 218, 219
      -
-   * - disability_weight_s{`sid`}
+   * - disability_weight_rei{`rei_id`}
      - YLD appendix
-     - Disability weight of sequela with id `sid`
+     - Disability weight of `rei_ids`
      -
    * - emr_m2412
      - dismod-mr 2.1
      - excess mortality rate of heart failure
      - This is the EMR value for the overall HF envelope
-   * - sequelae
+   * - Rei IDs
-     - sequelae definition
+     - Impairment defintions
-     - List of HF sequelae for all etiologies other than IHD, COPD, and HHD
+     - List of HF rei's for the combined etiologies
-     - In /share/scratch/etc
+     - 379, 217, 218, 219 for treated, mild, moderate, and severe

 Validation Criteria
 +++++++++++++++++++

-1. Comparison with HF prevalence from GBD 2019 for the sum of all causes other than ischemic heart disease, hypertensive heart disease, and chronic obstructive pulmonary disease.
+1. Comparison with HF prevalence from GBD 2019 for the sum of all causes
-2. Comparison of heart failure deaths with cause-specific mortality estimates from the HF DisMod envelope.
+2. Comparison of heart failure deaths with cause-specific mortality estimates from the HF DisMod envelope

 References
 ----------